List of New York Yankees no-hitters

-Andy Hawkins lost a game on July 1, 1990 to the Chicago White Sox while on the road by the score of 4–0 without allowing a hit.
-Because the White Sox were winning entering the ninth inning at home, they did not bat, and thus Hawkins pitched only 8 innings, but the game was considered a no-hitter at the time.
-However, following rules changes in 1991, the game is no longer counted as a no-hitter.
-Additionally, Tom L. Hughes held the Cleveland Indians without a hit through the first nine innings of a game on August 6, 1910 but the game went into extra innings and he lost the no-hitter in the tenth inning and ultimately lost the game 5–0.
+Andy Hawkins lost a game on July 1, 1990, while on the road against the Chicago White Sox by the score of 4–0 without allowing a hit.
+Because the White Sox were winning entering the ninth inning at home, they did not bat, and thus Hawkins pitched only 8 innings.
+The game was considered a no-hitter at the time, however, following rules changes in 1991, the game is no longer counted as a no-hitter.
+Additionally, Tom L. Hughes held the Cleveland Indians without a hit through the first nine innings of a game on August 6, 1910, but the game went into extra innings, he lost the no-hitter in the tenth inning, and ultimately lost the game 5–0.

-The longest interval between Yankees no-hitters was between the game pitched by Larsen on October 8, 1956 and Dave Righetti's no hitter on July 4, 1983, encompassing 26 years, 8 months, and 26 days.
+The longest interval between Yankees no-hitters was between the game pitched by Larsen on October 8, 1956, and Dave Righetti's no hitter on July 4, 1983, encompassing 26 years, 8 months, and 26 days.
 The shortest gap between such games fell between Allie Reynolds' two no-hitters in 1951, a gap of just 2 months and 16 days from July 12 till September 28.
 Reynolds is the only Yankees pitcher to throw multiple no-hitters in his career, and one of only six pitchers in Major League history to throw multiple no-hitters in a season along with Max Scherzer in 2015, Roy Halladay in 2010, Nolan Ryan in 1973, Virgil Trucks in 1952, and Johnny Vander Meer in 1938.
-The Red Sox and the Cleveland Indians have been no-hit by the Yankees more than any other franchise, each doing so three times.
+The Red Sox and the Cleveland Indians (now known as the Guardians) have been no-hit by the Yankees more than any other franchise, each doing so three times.
 Notably, Reynolds' two no-hit victims in 1951 were the Red Sox and the Indians.

 No umpire has called multiple Yankee no-hitters.
 Bill Dinneen, the umpire who called Sad Sam Jones' 1923 no-hitter, is the only person in MLB history to both pitch (for the Red Sox in 1905) and umpire (five total, including Jones') a no-hitter.
 The plate umpire for Larsen's perfect game, Babe Pinelli, apocryphally "retired" after that game, but that is mere legend; in reality, since Larsen's perfecto was only Game 5 of the seven-game Series, Pinelli didn't officially retire until two days later, concluding his distinguished umpiring career at second base during Game 7, not at home plate during Game 5.